Skip to product information

 • Flower colour: White

-If designing a planting scheme, we recommend approximately 1 Ranunculus aquatilis plant per square foot of water surface or per linear foot of pond edge.
+If designing a planting scheme, we recommend approximately 1 Ranunculus aquatilis bunch per square foot of water surface or per linear foot of pond edge.
 Read more here on how to pot and care for your plant.